A successfully self-published book can propel you down the road to a book contract at a commercial publishing house.

 That’s the truth of the matter, despite the worries I hear from writers that self-publishing could doom their hopes of ever landing a real book deal.
 Don’t listen to those persistent rumors and urban myths that agents and editors won’t take on books the authors have published themselves.
 If it’s a platform like ingramspark that helps aspiring authors get their name out there, then this could be the stepping stone to one day landing a successful book deal!
 Small steps generally lead to bigger opportunities.

 Scroll down for the top four reasons self-published books get picked up

 Here are a couple of recent examples of self-published books I signed up for our current list at Jossey-Bass, the west coast imprint of John Wiley and Sons.

-The author had published the book herself and sold nearly 5,000 copies in a relatively short time at lectures, trainings, and weekend workshops.
-She’d also founded and directed a new organization called the National Association of Memoir Writers under whose auspices these trainings occurred.
+The author had published the book herself and sold nearly 5,000 copies in a relatively short time at lectures, training, and weekend workshops.
+She’d also founded and directed a new organization called the National Association of Memoir Writers under whose auspices these training occurred.
 So we were impressed with her growing platform and proven ability to sell her own book.